elusivecodes/FyreEncryption/README.md

 ## Encrypters

-You can load a specific encrypter by specifying the `className` option of the `$config` variable above.
+You can load a specific encrypter by specifying the `className` option of the `$options` variable above.

 Custom encrypters can be created by extending `\Fyre\Encryption\Encrypter`, ensuring all below methods are implemented.